 - The application period each year will run from June 1 to August 1, with recipients selected in August.

-- Funds will be distributed based on the result of a competitive selection process coordinated by the HWA’s Library & Literacy Program team.
+- Funds will be distributed based on the result of a competitive selection process coordinated by the HWA’s Library Committee.

-- The Library & Literacy team will select up to five (5) recipients from the applications.
+- The Library Committee will select up to five (5) recipients from the applications.

 - Applicants must fill in and submit the Application Form designed for that purpose.
 Please use the below link.

 - Eligibility: Public and community libraries will be eligible.
 The Applicant must outline how the endowment would be used (a “Plan”) and describe the goals and history (if applicable) of the writing program.
 In selecting the recipients, the team shall focus primarily (but not exclusively) on advancing the writing of fiction, poetry, and non-fiction (essays).
 An emphasis on genre fiction (horror, science fiction, fantasy) in the plan is desired but not required.
 The Applicant shall demonstrate that the writing program will be regular and on-going.

 - Recipients receiving funding will be able to use the monies for anything relating to the proposed/active writing program, including but not limited to books—specifically young adult horror and books on writing, supplies, special events, publishing costs, guest speakers/instructors, additions to the collection, and operating expense.
 Monies may not be used to fund other programs or expenses for the library.

-- Recipients are required to provide the Library & Literacy Committee with a report of how the monies were used within 12 months of receiving the endowment.
+- Recipients are required to provide the Library Committee with a report of how the monies were used within 12 months of receiving the endowment.

 - Endowment recipients agree to provide bios and photographs to HWA for use in promoting the endowment program; and recipients will also agree to reasonable requests for interviews regarding the assistance provided by the HWA.